Mabel Darlington

 Mabel Phoebe Darlington (5 December 1916 – 1999) was a Canadian-born international lawn bowls competitor for England.

 Bowls career

 In 1977 she won the silver medal in the fours at the 1977 World Outdoor Bowls Championship in Worthing with Margaret Lockwood, Joan Hunt and Joan Sparkes.

-After taking up bowls in 1951 she won the 1961 singles title at the England Women's National Championships when bowling for Warwickshire.
+After taking up bowls in 1951 she won the 1961 national 2 wood singles title at the England Women's National Championships when bowling for Warwickshire.

 Also won the Leamington Open four times.